aireuhl/i_e/index.md

     and Oklahoma State University. <br><br>We''ve made our .xml metdata, treaty .txt files, images, and workflow information all accessible within this site''s Github repository.
 Please feel free to download, experiment and share.<br>'
-- template: full-width-media-element
-  block: media-1
-  image: "/uploads/2018/12/09/blueline_small.jpg"
-  caption: This project was developed in a graduate information studies course at
-    UCLA in the fall of 2018Imperial Eyes acknowledges the Tongva peoples as the traditional land caretakers of Tovaangar (Los Angeles basin, So.
-Channel Islands) and are grateful to have the opportunity to work for the taraaxatom (indigenous peoples) in this place.
-As a land grant institution, we pay our respects to Honuukvetam (Ancestors), Ahiihirom (Elders), and eyoohiinkem (our relatives/relations) past, present and emerging."
-This territory acknowledgement and accompanying pronunciations are attributed to the UCLA World Arts and Cultures/Dance Department.
 - template: detail-content
   block: text-1
   content: '<h5>This project was developed in a graduate information studies course